kbc-6723/es-da/README.md

-# Time Matter in Using Data Augmentation in Vision-Based Reinforcement Learning
+# Time Matter in Using Data Augmentation for Vision-Based Reinforcement Learning

 We modified the Procgen (https://github.com/openai/procgen) to verify each generalization about change of backgrounds and levels.